 Transportation Services departmental funds will be used for signs related to parking and transportation.

-Posting, display, or attachment of any material on a sign covered under this policy is expressly forbidden.
-Refer to UPPS No. 07.04.02, Posting/Distribution of Literature, Informational Booths and Banners on Campus.
+Posting, display, or attachment of any material on a sign covered under this policy is expressly forbidden (see UPPS No. 07.04.02, Posting/Distribution of Literature, Informational Booths & Banners on Campus for more information).

 Violation of this policy will result in the signage being removed or replaced at the violator’s expense.